Britnell/DoItYourIno/Fabduino_blink/README.md

 1. Try varying the delay time to see the effect
 2.  and replace the delay time (in the delay(...) function) with the 'wait' variable
 3. Try using '#define' to replace 0 and 1 with LED_ON and LED_OFF
+4. Try using a mathematical function to increase the value of the wait variable each iteration of the loop